First STEM Lecture documents Kasic’s research into depths of Antarctic ice

 “I couldn’t do straight science, it just wasn’t in me.”

-Kasic was a principal investigator with a team of roughly 50 people who spent about six weeks probing sub-Antarctic Mercer Lake, searching for signs of life 1,100 meters below the frozen surface as part of SALSA, which seeks to further the limited understanding of how organisms survive in extreme environments and how life and climate interrelate.
+Kasic was a principal investigator with the team and spent about six weeks probing for signs of life 1,100 meters below the frozen surface as part of SALSA, which seeks to further the limited understanding of how organisms survive in extreme environments and how life and climate interrelate.

 But she had to explore, for art’s sake.
-Kasic, who estimates she took 600 pounds of gear, made a few cautious forays away from camp to capture sound and dramatic scapes for her preferred method of filmmaking, which she called “sensory verite” – capturing life unfolding naturally.
+Kasic, who estimates she took 600 pounds of gear, made a few cautious forays away from camp to capture sound and dramatic landscapes for her preferred method of filmmaking, which she called “sensory verite” – capturing life unfolding naturally.

-“If you can tell a story about science that shows the humanity of it, then I think people might be able to engage with it better,” Kasic says.
+“If you can tell a story about science that shows the humanity of it, then I think people might be able to engage with it better,” Kasic said.
 “To be part of that environment was very inspiring.”

 The STEM Scholars lectures are designed for the general public.
 These lectures bring together the Sacramento area’s business and educational cohorts, as well as local community members, to learn more about Sacramento State faculty research and scholarly efforts in STEM fields.
 The lectures cover a wide range of STEM topics from artificial intelligence to environmental sustainability issues.
 Recent past lectures addressed topics such as the importance of seasonal wetlands, developing new molecules to combat HIV, and the mathematics of U.S. elections.